jsiek/arete/README.md

 ## Numbers

-The numbers currently include integers and fractions.
+The numbers currently include integers and rationals.

 ## Booleans